 - Provide information to assist evidence-based conservation and policy decisions.

-An implementation plan was developed at the ANTOS Workshop in August 2015 which outlined the configuration philosophy:
+An pdf implementation plan (374 KB) was developed at the ANTOS Workshop in August 2015 which outlined the configuration philosophy:

 - ANTOS should be of interest to all national programmes.
 Consequently, the design includes a three-tiered approach, from basic and relatively inexpensive to more complex and more expensive.